skybert/skybert-net/src/talks/cannon/slides.md

 ---

-## Time reports for everyone
+## Get reports of

-Pick a date and get a report of:

-💥 All users
+- All users

-💥 All git repositories
+- All git repositories

-💥 All branches
+- All branches

 ---